nejimonraveendran/Audio-Spectrum-Analyzer-Display/Esp32SpectrumAnalyzer/README.md

 - Connect ESP32 development board via USB port and flash it.
 - Connect LED strip, audio source, etc., and test the setup.

-To access the configuration portal do the following:
+To access the configuration portal, do the following:
 - When you run the first time, if your ESP32 module has never connected to the local WiFi before, it will go into WiFi AP mode, waiting for the WiFi connection to be set up.
 In this case, look for a WiFi network named "SpectrumAnalyzer" from your mobile device.
 Connect to it and complete the WiFi setup.
 - After successful connection to the WiFi, make a note of the ESP32's IP address via the PlatfomIO's Serial monitor output.
-Then, access the portal using a browser from a device connected to the same WiFi network.
+Then, access the portal using a browser from a mobile device or computer connected to the same WiFi network.
 - If you do not know the IP address of the ESP32, you can use the URL [http://sad.local](http://sad.local).
 Since this uses DNS multicast, it may not always work with certain devices such as certain Android phones, etc.
 - If the above does not work either, you can still find out the IP address of your ESP32 through the connected devices page of your WiFi router.